DrasLorus/wsnNodeMPLABX/README.md

 # MPLABXProjects

-The code and libraries for theprototype node.
+The code and libraries for the prototype node.